etrian-dev/lrc-generator/README.md

 Note that the output file is written only when the program exits correctly, so as to allow to reorder output lines and restart the synchronization, if needed.

 ### Synchronization
-During synchronization the line timestamp (when such line will appear on the music player) should be set by pressing some key as soon as that line starts, so to set **curr**'s timestamp one should wait the termination of the line before (not on screen at the moment) and then press some key.
-This behaviour will be changed, as it's a bit unintuitive
+During synchronization the first line's offset is always 0 (it appears as soon as the track starts in the music player).
+When synchronizing the current line being sung should always be the one hightlighted; when a key is pressed the timestamp for the next line is taken and the window refreshes.
+A menu of available keybindings is available on the left side, during synchronization.
 ### LICENSE
-The license is MIT, as provided in the LICENSE file.
+The license for this software is MIT, as provided in the LICENSE file.
 The [cxxopts](https://github.com/jarro2783/cxxopts) library that has been used for command line option parsing is licensed under the same license.
+The [loguru](https://github.com/emilk/loguru) library used for logging is in the public domain, as stated in the linked repository